reapp/oldreapp..github.io/articles/scotch-how-to-build-an-app.md

 In your console you'll see that Flickr returns an object with some properties.
 On [this helpful page](https://www.flickr.com/services/api/misc.urls.html)
 I found out how to render the URL's for flickr.

-Lets add a new function to the class:
+Here's how I landed on constructing the URL for a photo, which I put as a simple function on the class we're building:

 ```js
   getFlickrPhotoUrl(image) {